Washington Square Mall (Indianapolis): History

-As of August 20, 2014, the mall's Facebook page no longer displayed the Simon logo or any Simon photos, and the mall's page on the Simon website had been disabled.
-Soon after, it was announced JLL was now managing the mall.
-Simon voluntarily handed over the deed to the property Aug.
-6, eliminating the need for a costly and lengthy foreclosure proceeding.
-Simon's financial filings showed the company held $25.5 million in debt on Washington Square, which appears to be more than the mall is worth.
-By 2013, occupancy slipped under 50 percent but came back to 85 or 90 percent when the mall went to a new owner.
-On September 29, 2014, it was announced that Sears would be closing in December 2014.
+In August 2014, Simon handed over management of the property to Jones Lang LaSalle.

-In 2016 The mall was purchased by Kohan Retail Investment Group for $2.5 million and new management was put in place.
+In 2016, the mall was purchased by Kohan Retail Investment Group for $2.5 million and new management was put in place.
 The new property owner began neglecting not only the property taxes on Washington Square Mall but also the upkeep of the mall as well.
 The mall then lost Aeropostale in early 2016, as well as Buffalo Wild Wings in mid-2018.
 Management had trouble keeping up with garbage collection, maintenance, and other basic needs of the mall when Kohan stopped payments to Washington Square.
 All things considered, the mall kept occupancy at a reasonable rate, with small businesses and family-owned shops filling empty spaces.

 In October 2018, Washington Square Mall was put up for auction due to unpaid property taxes.
 The mall was subsequently purchased by Durga Property, LLC.
 On January 1, 2020, it was announced that two of the mall's remaining three anchors, Dick's Sporting Goods and Burlington Coat Factory, would be departing the mall, leaving Target as the lone name-brand anchor; Target, however, has no mall access as of 2020.
 Bath & Body Works joined Foot Locker at Cherry Tree Plaza in late 2022, vacating its space in Washington Square Mall.
 A discount store, Chacharas Chuchin, currently occupies the former Dick's, and Furniture House is in the former Macy's.
 As of 2025, the mall has eleven operating stores (including anchors) and four kiosks, with Remo Men's Wear set to move out.